SEC Charges John McAfee With Fraudulently Touting ICOs

-The SEC's complaint, filed in the U.S. District Court for the Southern District of New York, charges McAfee with violating the antifraud provisions of Section 17(a) of the Securities Act of 1933 (Securities Act) and Section 10(b) of the Securities Exchange Act of 1934 (Exchange Act) and Rule 10b-5 thereunder, and the touting provisions of Section 17(b) of the Securities Act.
-The complaint charges Watson with violating the antifraud provisions of Sections 17(a)(1) and (3) of the Securities Act and Section 10(b) of the Exchange Act and Rules 10b-5(a) and (c) thereunder, and with aiding and abetting McAfee's violations.
+The SEC’s complaint, filed in the U.S. District Court for the Southern District of New York, charges McAfee and Watson with violating antifraud provisions of the federal securities laws, McAfee with violating the anti-touting provisions, and Watson with aiding and abetting McAfee’s violations.
 The complaint seeks permanent injunctive relief, conduct-based injunctions, return of allegedly ill-gotten gains, and civil penalties.
 The SEC also seeks to bar McAfee from serving as a public company officer and director.

 The Tax Division of the Department of Justice announced today that it brought criminal charges against McAfee.